BAIN MUSC 726T

 An interval is the distance between two pitches, which we will describe as the ratio between two frequencies.

-For more information, see the entry interval in the Xenharmonic Wiki.
+For more information, see the Xenharmonic Wiki article interval.

 Ratio and fraction